The United States Military: An Overview of Our Armed Forces

 The Army

 The primary mission of this military branch is to “provide necessary forces and capabilities in support of the National Security and Defense Strategies.”
-Control and operation of the U.S. Army are administered by the Department of the Army, one of the three military departments of the Department of Defense.
+Control and operation of the US Army are administered by the Department of the Army, one of the three military departments of the Department of Defense.

 The civilian head is known as the Secretary of the Army.
-The highest-ranking military officer in the department is the Chief of Staff unless the Chairman of the Joint Chiefs of Staff or Vice Chairman of the Joint Chiefs of Staff are Army officers.
+The highest-ranking military officer in the Department is the Chief of Staff unless the Chairman of the Joint Chiefs of Staff or Vice Chairman of the Joint Chiefs of Staff are Army officers.
 Following are a few key stats:

 • In 2008, the Army had 539,675 soldiers